 If you're new to the neighborhood, welcome!
 Here are some tips:

 • Properties in the Skywood neighborhood use Comcast for Internet connectivity.
-As of August 2018, I'm paying Comcast about $80 a month for 180 Mbit/sec down and 6 Mbit/sec up.
-One former property owner on Skywood Way chose to pay AT&T for a dedicated T-1 line instead of using Comcast.
+As of spring 2021, I'm paying Comcast about $100 a month for 800 Mbit/sec down and 40 Mbit/sec up.
+One former owner on Skywood Way chose to pay AT&T for a dedicated T-1 line instead of using Comcast.
 AT&T phone service is available but not AT&T DSL service.
+As a backup during infrequent (about 12 to 36 hours a year) Comcast outages, at least one property owner has added their name to the list for Starlink satellite service, which is supposedly coming soon in our area.

 • For local road and traffic information, check out this Twitter account.
 Signing up for the SMC Alert system is a good idea.
-There is a neighborhood watch effort underway with a meeting held with the San Mateo County sheriff's department in March 2018.
+There is a fledgling neighborhood watch effort with a meeting held with the San Mateo County sheriff's department in March 2018.
+Our most recent neighborhood crime and safety meeting with the sheriff's department was in October 2020.
+(The Town of Woodside has a contract with the sheriff's department to provide police services to the town.)

 • AT&T cellular service can be spotty and is very property-dependent.
 Some AT&T customers use microcells or Wi-Fi calling.
 I've heard that T-Mobile is also spotty and Verizon and Google's Project Fi are better but don't have firsthand knowledge.

-• The automation mechanism on the gate connecting Skywood Way to Skyline Boulevard across a private easement purchased by and administered by the Skywood Association is operational.
+• The automated gate connecting Skywood Way to Skyline Boulevard across a private easement purchased by and administered by the Skywood Association is operational.
 The gate license fee is $2,500 for residents of the Skywood Acres and Still Creek neighborhoods who would like to have another way in and out of our neighborhood.
-Skywood Acres and Still Creek residents who do not pay the license fee should not expect to have vehicular access to the gate even when highway 84 is closed because of an accident.
+About 80 percent of our neighborhood purchased a license.
+The gate license fee is optional.

 • Here's Woodside Fire's October 2018 map of CERPP regions.
 We're in division 19.
 Here's Woodside Fire's evacuation plan for the town of Woodside, and the evacuation plan for the town of Portola Valley in case of emergencies.